dvoss26/IT-359-Group-Project/README.md

 ## Artificial Intelligence Implementation

-1. Test each default models to find the one that best works around our project description**
+1. Test each default models to find the one that best works around our project description
    - We can either follow route of using one model for whole project or multiple models for different steps; For example, using gpt-oss:latest for scripting in step 2, gemma for output scanning for step 4, etc.

 2. Implement models we chose to work with into the steps we want their assisstanc with.
-***Not Finalized, but gives us a base plan to work around*

 ---